 - To replace missing letters (e.g., can't, isn't)

 - To show possession (e.g., dog's kennel, dogs' kennel)

 - In temporal expressions (e.g., three months' wages)

 - To show awkward plurals (e.g., 6's and 7's)

-The rules on using apostrophes can be summarised:
+The Rules on When to Use ApostrophesThe rules on using apostrophes can be summarised:

 The Most Common Mistake with ApostrophesLots of words in English end in the letter s.
 This happens for one of three reasons:

 Putting an apostrophe before the s in a plural word is a very common mistake and is considered a grammatical howler.

 The apostrophe error with plurals

 Apostrophes replace letters